keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 ### Communication between processes
 Communication between processes lets say linux pipes, is achived by mapping one virtual address from both processes to the same physical address.

+## Multilevel Page Table
+As processes vary in size smaller processes would use alot memory they don't need, this problem is solved by multilevel page tables.
+Those tables work in a very strict manner as they use multiple hash tables.
+1. From the 32 bits we take the first 10 MS bits to look in the first level 1024 size hash table, if they are legal.
+2. If it is legal I take the next 10 MS bits to check on the next level 1024 size hash table, to which I was directed from the previous level.
+3. If found this page table will point to the physical address for us to access it.

 ### *ΜΑΝΟΛΗΣ ΚΑΤΕΒΑΙΝΗΣ QUOTES*
 > *Σκάσε και μέτρα*<br>